Buy Curious

 The reality:

 If you don't have that kind of liquidity and need to get a mortgage, you can still get in the game.
-Wheelock says in a few years you should be able to refinance at a lower interest rate if you financed the purchase.
+Wheelock said in a few years you should be able to refinance at a lower interest rate if you financed the purchase.

-But she says it's important to understand that cap rates (i.e., the rate of return on an investment property based on projected income) won't typically cover your mortgage in NYC.
+But she said it's important to understand that cap rates (i.e., the rate of return on an investment property based on projected income) won't typically cover your mortgage in NYC.
 That can be a shock for people new to buying here, since capitalization rates are typically around 2 percent, and your mortgage will be (much) higher.

 That's another reason to buy with all cash.
-Wheelock advises holding it for four, five, or six years until prices surpass what you paid for it.
+Wheelock advised holding it for four, five, or six years until prices surpass what you paid for it.
 “I once heard someone say, 'If you can’t afford to hold, you can’t afford to invest in NYC,' and I strongly agree.
-If you are the person who has been waiting for interest rates to go up in order to snag some cash deals, this is your moment,” she says.
+If you are the person who has been waiting for interest rates to go up in order to snag some cash deals, this is your moment,” she said.

 Pro Tip: